Feline Fever 101: Why Every Cat Parent Needs to Know πΎ

 Will you be the watchful guardian, ready to catch the first sign of a feverish purr?
 Will you be the loving carer, who knows how to keep their feline friend in peak health?
 Will you be the understanding companion who can read the nuanced language of your cat's behavior?

-Having gone through the essentials of feline fever, it's time to tackle some frequently asked questions you, as a cat owner, might have.
+Now that we've covered the basics of understanding feline fever, let's address some common questions that you, as a cat owner, might have.

 Remember, when it comes to your cat's health, it's always better to be safe than sorry.
 If you're ever in doubt, don't hesitate to reach out to a vet.
 Your feline friend is counting on you!